 Big decisions — like what platform you should choose for your e-commerce store—can consume a lot of your time and energy.
 Luckily, with the right knowledge, it is possible to make the choice that’s best for your company.

-is among worldwide, and for good reason.
+Shopify is among the most popular e-commerce platforms worldwide, and for good reason.
 The Shopify platform was built and designed for online entrepreneurs by e-comm entrepreneurs.
 With this platform, you’ll have access to seemingly countless apps, plugins, integrations and other personalization features that can help your website stand out from the competition and, more importantly, optimize it for conversions.

 This platform continues to surprise me year over year by its improvements (recently, this year at Shopify Unite—their annual conference—they rolled out a new 3D visual graphic and AR product experience as well as increased storefront customization capabilities on their backend content management system).
 These are all positives for end users, entrepreneurs, and e-commerce enthusiasts looking to improve their shopping experiences and get things done with minimal friction.